fbpx

 What Are the Ingredients In the Hot Sauce?

-This is an important aspect because not all hot sauces are created equal.
+This is an important consideration because all hot sauces are not created equal.

 We truly live in the height of the hot sauce explosion and it’s only getting bigger every day and every year.